bhaamfe6/Python-Certification-PCEP-Prep/Notes/PythonInstitute_Module1.md

 ## **Concantenate**

-Use the + symbol and * to concantenate and multiple string characters.
+Use the + symbol and * to concantenate and replicate string characters.

 For example,
 This is the use of the plus symbol and asterisk to concantenate and multiply string characters.<br>